-Where to Stay for Sightseeing
+Where to Stay in Madrid for Sightseeing

-Locations don't get much more central to attractions than that of the highly-rated Catalonia Las Cortes, halfway between the Prado and Plaza Mayor.
+Locations don't get much more central to attractions than that of the highly rated Catalonia Las Cortes, halfway between the Prado and Plaza Mayor.
 Although you can walk everywhere from here, rooms are quiet at night.
 Throughout the late afternoon and evening, the hotel offers guests free tapas, sandwiches, and tea cakes.

-Where to Stay for Luxury
+Where to Stay in Madrid for Luxury

 Overlooking Plaza De Colon in the smart Salamanca district, Gran Melia Fenix is close enough to stroll to Paseo Prado and its art museums.
 Its luxuriously furnished rooms and stunning rotunda lobby are just what you'd expect from a member of Leading Hotels of the World.
 A bonus for shoppers, the hotel is one minute from the high-style shops of Calle de Serrano.

 Between the Royal Palace and Porto del Sol, a few minutes' walk from Gran Via, Room Mate Laura is near several metro stations and has interesting shops and restaurants nearby.
-Guest services are excellent, with plenty of advice, free walking tours, and a complimentary Wi-Fi hotspot to carry around with you.
+Guest services are excellent, with plenty of advice, free walking tours, and a complimentary Wi-Fi hot spot to carry around with you.

 With luxury facilities and services (think plush robes, slippers, and a well-equipped gym) at mid-range prices, Only YOU Hotel Atocha borders Retiro Park, opposite the Atocha train station, where airport buses arrive and leave.
 Some rooms overlook an attractive inner courtyard, and the hotel has jazz nights in the lobby.

 The mid-range Ibis Styles Madrid Prado has comfortable, basic rooms, some of which have balconies, near Paseo del Prado.

+Where to Stay in Madrid on a Budget

 South of the historic center and a 10-minute walk from the Reina Sofia Museum and Atocha station, Artrip Hotel has large modern rooms and a boutique atmosphere.

-Where to Stay on a Budget

-Just across the street from Atocha and overlooking the Reina Sofia Museum, the hospitable Hotel Mediodia offers good-sized comfortable rooms at budget prices.
-The excellent location is close to all the art museums and the botanic garden, at the edge of the historic center.
-Close to Plaza Mayor in the heart of the historic center, Mayerling Hotel has large rooms with a minimalist décor and excellent service.
+Close to Plaza Mayor in the heart of the historic center, Mayerling Hotel also has large rooms, with a minimalist décor and excellent service.

-Between the Royal Palace and the Gran Via shopping district, Room Mate Mario is chic and modern, with cutting-edge design and a cool young vibe.
+Between the Royal Palace and the Gran Via shopping district, Room Mate Mario is chic and modern, with cutting-edge design and a cool, young vibe.
 Also in the area between the Opera, Royal Palace, and Puerta del Sol, Hotel Francisco I is surrounded by shops and restaurants on a traffic-free street.

-Where to Stay for Couples
+Where to Stay in Madrid for Couples

 In an elegant Belle Epoch building on Paseo del Prado, The Westin Palace Madrid is opposite the Thyssen-Bornemisza Museum and a five-minute walk from the Prado.
 Sit under the stained-glass dome of the Rotunda to savor breakfast of fresh-baked pastries and juice freshly squeezed from Valencia's famous oranges.

 Balconies of the nicely decorated rooms of the luxury Hotel Atlantico, on Gran Via in the heart of the shopping district, overlook the busy shopping street.
 There's a rooftop terrace with romantic city views at night.
 The hotel is an easy walk from all the major attractions and offers free airport pickup.

-Where to Stay for Families
+Where to Stay in Madrid for Families

 At the end of the gardens surrounding the Royal Palace, ApartoSuites Jardines de Sabatini is a bit of a walk from the Metro, but it's within walking distance of the palace and on a bus line.
 Breakfast is included in the rate, and the apartments have kitchens.
 A supermarket is also nearby.